 Of course, there’s also shopping and various shore excursions available.
 From bike rentals, to kayaks, to a Stingray Adventure and more, cruisers will have endless options to enjoy a day of fun in the sun.

-MSC Cruises’ Ocean Cay Marine Reserve
+MSC Cruises’ Ocean Cay MSC Marine Reserve

-MSC Cruises’ Ocean Cay Marine Reserve is the newest cruise line private island in the Bahamas.
+MSC Cruises’ Ocean Cay MSC Marine Reserve is the newest cruise line private island in the Bahamas.
 Ocean Cay is located about 20 miles from Bimini and can only be reached by booking an MSC cruise that calls on this private resort.
 While somewhat less developed than some of these other destinations, there is still plenty to do while visiting Ocean Cay.

 Thankfully, there is a pier so guests can simply walk ashore to discover the pristine natural beauty of the area.
-There is also an area exclusively for Yacht Club guests.
+There is also an area exclusively for MSC Yacht Club guests.

-The Seakers Food Court is Ocean Cay’s BBQ buffet with items like hamburgers, salads, and other Caribbean offerings.
+The Seakers Food Court is Ocean Cay’s barbecue buffet with items like hamburgers, salads, and other Caribbean offerings.
 There are a few food trucks scattered around the island as well for a quick bite to eat.
 Of course, cruise passengers can also grab a drink at one of the many bars around the resort.
 Perhaps the most eye-catching bar is the Lighthouse Bar.

 The good news is that your drink package and WiFi will work ashore on Ocean Cay.
 However, it’s important to note that the coffee and ice cream at the Smiling Fish are not included.